 Use Visual Aids and Cues

 Young children often benefit from visual aids that help them understand and remember routines.
 You can create a simple chart with pictures or drawings illustrating the steps of a routine.
-For example, a bedtime routine chart might include pictures of a bath, brushing teeth, reading a book, and going to sleep.
+Also, for example, a bedtime routine chart might include pictures of a bath, brushing teeth, reading a book, and going to sleep.
 Place the chart in a visible location and refer to it regularly to remind your child of what comes next.

 Make Routines Fun and Engaging